Step 7: Windows and Office Servicing

-As for tooling, you can use policy settings with Windows Update for Business, software update management via System Center Configuration Manager, Windows Server Update Services (WSUS), or update policies set by Microsoft Intune.
+As for tooling, you can use policy settings with Windows Update for Business, software update management via System Center Configuration Manager (Current Branch), Windows Server Update Services (WSUS), or update policies set by Microsoft Intune.
 If you are concerned about network bandwidth, see Step 2: Directory and Network Readiness, to learn about your options to reduce network traffic via Delivery Optimization and other peer to peer caching technologies.

 Upgrade Task Sequences

-Installing the larger feature updates via standard software update management routines is a supported option, but many organizations will opt to use an Upgrade Task Sequence with System Center Configuration Manager or the Microsoft Deployment Toolkit.
+Installing the larger feature updates via standard software update management routines is a supported option, but many organizations will opt to use an Upgrade Task Sequence with System Center Configuration Manager (Current Branch) or the Microsoft Deployment Toolkit.

 A Task Sequence allows you to create custom checks or tasks BEFORE to the installing the Feature Update and allows you to perform custom tasks AFTER the update installation itself has completed – post-update tasks might include temporarily suspending services if needed during the update, driver installation and replacement, application upgrades or taskbar and Windows 10 Start personalization settings.

 If you’re already using task sequences to migrate your Windows 7 machines to Windows 10 and are well-versed with those tools, this is a great place to start and provides ultimate control.
 While you can use a single task sequence for the entire upgrade, it is quite common that organizations use two task sequences.
 One task sequence for making sure the machines are ready for the upgrade, that silently pre-stages all the required setup files on target computers, and one to do the actual upgrade.
 This approach ensures that your user productivity is less impacted.